Asymptotic and Finite Sample Analysis of Nonexpansive Stochastic Approximations with Markovian Noise: Conclusion

 \section{Conclusion}

 In this work, we provide the first proof of almost sure convergence as well as non-asymptotic finite sample analysis of stochastic approximations under nonexpansive maps with Markovian noise.
 As an application, we provide the first proof of almost sure convergence of \eqref{eq: avg td update} to a potentially sample-path dependent fixed point.
 This result highlights the underappreciated strength of SKM iterations, a tool whose potential is often overlooked in the RL community.
 Addressing several follow-up questions could open the door to proving the convergence of many other RL algorithms.
 Do SKM iterations converge in $L^p$?
 Do they follow a central limit theorem or a law of the iterated logarithm?
 Can they be extended to two-timescale settings?
-And can we develop a finite sample analysis for them?
-Resolving these questions could pave the way for significant advancements across RL theory.
+Resolving these questions could pave the way for significant advancements in RL theory.
 We leave them for future investigation.